Rithvik-katakamm/PubMedRAG/README.md

 Provide a **chat-style assistant** that:

 1. Pulls the most relevant PubMed abstracts for a given topic in real-time.
-2. Leverages **Retrieval-Augmented Generation (RAG)** so GPT-4o can answer follow-up questions grounded in those abstracts.
+2. Leverages **Retrieval-Augmented Generation (RAG)** so GPT-4.1 nano can answer follow-up questions grounded in those abstracts.
-3. Runs **locally with no database dependency** — all vector data is kept only for the life of the chat and deleted on exit.
+3. Runs **locally** — all vector data is kept only for the life of the chat and deleted on exit.

 ---

 ## ⚙️ How It Works (High-Level)

 User ⇄ CLI chat loop
-        ↓
+        ->
    PubMed fetch (Entrez)
-        ↓
+        ->
    Text chunking + Biobert embedding
-        ↓
+        ->
    Chroma vector DB (ephemeral per chat)
-        ↓
+        ->
       GPT-4o answer

 ---